dodona-edu/dodona-edu.github.io/en/tested/new-programming-language/README.md

 description: "Adding support for a new programming language in TESTed."
 ---

-# Adding support for a new programming language
+# Adding support for a new programming language to TESTed

 In this guide, we explain in detail how to add support for a new programming language to TESTed.
 In this guide, we add support for the programming language C.